Kotpes/monthly-wages-test/README.md

 [Jest](https://jestjs.io/en/) (together with [ts-node](https://github.com/TypeStrong/ts-node)) was chose for unit tests

-Used [pug](https://pugjs.org/api/getting-started.html)for the first time, as setting up React or something felt like overkill for this task
+Used [pug](https://pugjs.org/api/getting-started.html) for the first time, as setting up React or something felt like overkill for this task